I make this simple everyday recipe for baked chicken drumsticks often. It has this winning combination of being easy AND delicious!

 Notes

-- Check on the drumsticks after the first 30 minutes.
-If they seem to be darkening too fast on top, loosely cover them with foil and keep cooking until they are cooked through.
+- Check the drumsticks after the first 30 minutes.
+If they seem to be browning too much on top, loosely cover them with foil and keep cooking until they are cooked through.

 Nutrition per Serving